trimstray/nginx-admins-handbook/README.md

   error_log memory:32m debug;
   ```

-  > How to analyse error log in memory you can read [Show debug log in memory](#show-debug-log-in-memory) chapter.
+  > You can read more about that in the [Show debug log in memory](#show-debug-log-in-memory) chapter.

 - Debugging log for a IP address/range: